Glossary of Terms

 Hot CodesSpecial types of Code Replacements where Photo Mechanic will replace the shortcut code from an assigned list of possible replacements based on specific metadata fields elsewhere in the file.
 The enables very complex metadata tasks to be completed very quickly.

-IngestThe process of transferring files from one location (usually a memory card) to your computer’s main working drive.
+IngestThe process of transferring files from one location (usually a memory card) to your computer’s internal storage drive or external storage drives.
 It can be a verb, e.g. “Ingest your files,'' or as a noun “I renamed files during the ingest.”

 IPTCA type of metadata that is generally added after the picture is taken.
-It includes photographer credit, captions, keywords, scene types, copyright, model ideas, place names, and much more.
+It includes photographer credit, captions, keywords, scene types, copyright, model id's, place names, and much more.
 (IPTC is the International Press Telecommunications Council, a group that sets global standards for photojournalism practice.)
+Read more about the IPTC Standard at: https://iptc.org/standards/photo-metadata/iptc-standard/

 MetadataA general term for text and numeric information that is included with or about an image.
 It covers captions, keywords, camera make and model, shutter speed, GPS data, photographer’s name, and much more.
-When working with digital photos, there are generally two types of metadata: IPTC and EXIF.
-Metadata is frequently kept in a "sidecar" file with the same base filename as the image, but with a .XMP file extension.
+When working with digital photos, there are generally three types of metadata: EXIF, IPTC, and XMP.
+Metadata is can be stored inside the image file itself, or kept in a "sidecar" file with the same base filename as the image, but with a .XMP file extension.

 Metadata (IPTC) InfoA screen in Photo Mechanic for viewing and editing the IPTC metadata for one specific image at a time, generally.
-It can also make use of Code Replacements and Variables, and also displays the thumbnail of the image being changed.
+It can also make use of Code Replacements and Variables, and also displays the thumbnail of the image associated with the metadata displayed in the text boxes.
 It can look very similar to the Metadata (IPTC Template, but you can tell the difference between the Metadata (IPTC) Info and Metadata (IPTC) Template screens by looking at the title bar of the specific window.

-Metadata (IPTC) Template(Formerly known as IPTC Stationery Pad) This is a window in Photo Mechanic where a user can add or change a variety of IPTC metadata.
-The user can choose to apply that data to all of the currently selected photos (a single photo or a group of photos) or they can save the Stationery Pad for later uses via the Snapshot icon.
-The user can have multiple saved metadata templates for uses in different situations.
-When combined with Code Replacements and Variables, a user can use metadata templates to manage and manipulate the metadata on lots and lots of images very quickly in batches.
+Metadata (IPTC) Template(Formerly known as IPTC Stationery Pad in Photo Mechanic 5 and previous versions) This is a window in Photo Mechanic where a user can add or change a variety of metadata.
+The user can choose to apply that data to all of the currently selected photos (a single photo or a group of photos) or they can save the Metadata Template for later use via a Snapshot or by saving the template as an XMP template file.
+The user can have multiple saved metadata templates for use in different situations.
+When combined with Code Replacements and Variables, a user can use metadata templates to manage and manipulate the metadata of many images very quickly in batches.
 It is the heart of productivity in Photo Mechanic.
-(Formerly known as IPTC Stationery Pad in older versions of Photo Mechanic)

 Preview WindowA window launched from a contact sheet to review and zoom into single images or pairs of images for comparison.
-It also displays the metadata, histogram for the image, includes non-destructive cropping and image rotation tools, and more.
+It also displays the metadata, histogram for the image, includes a non-destructive crop tool, image rotation tools, and more.

-RefreshA command on the View Menu of Photo Mechanic that refreshes the display of the Contact Sheet to reflect any changes to Tagging and Selections.
+RefreshA command in the View Menu of Photo Mechanic that refreshes the display of the Contact Sheet to reflect any changes to Tagging, Selections, Filters.

-RescanA command on the View Menu of Photo Mechanic that checks the folder or folders that are currently displayed for any new images that have been added.
+RescanA command in the View Menu of Photo Mechanic that checks the folder or folders that are currently displayed for any new images that have been added.

 Sidecar (XMP)A separate file associated with an image file that contains the metadata (like captions, ratings, keywords etc.) with the same base filename, but with a .xmp file extension.

 VariablesWithin Photo Mechanic, this refers to a long list of shortcuts that allows a user to add specific information to IPTC metadata about an image without actually having to look the information up.
 For example, a user can type in the variable {iso} into a caption or keyword field.
 Photo Mechanic will look up the ISO value from the image’s EXIF data and replace the variable with that information.
 This is especially powerful when adding IPTC metadata to large numbers of photos, because the user can use one variable in a Metadata (IPTC) Template and the specific information changes for each photo that the template is applied to.
-A full list of variables can be found here.
+There are also variables that return the text inside a metadata field or a star rating or color class assigned to A full list of variables can be found here.

 Can't find what you were looking for?